melezhik/swat/README2.md

 # Write your swat story

-Swat test stories always answer on 2 type of questions:
+Swat test stories always answers on 2 type of questions:

-- _What kind of_ http request should be send
+- _What kind of_ http request should be send.
-- _What kind of_ http response should be received
+- _What kind of_ http response should be received.

 As swat is a web test oriented tool it deals with some http related stuff as: